 As a test case we opted for short trip.
 Our senior care managers, Hena Roychowdhury and Santosh Bhuimali took active interest and planned of a overnight trip to MAYAPUR.

 12th November around 11am, the luxury coach started from Rathtala with twelve Members on board.
 The departed got delayed because the Care Managers were handling a hospitalization case early morning.
 Our members understood the situation without any annoyance.
-We songs and laughter with started our journey.
+With songs and laughter we started our journey.
 Breakfast was served in the bus, Sandwich and sweets.
 We stopped at a road side Tea stall for tea break.
 After half an hour we started for our destination.

 As luck would have it , we got stuck at Ranaghat.
 There was a bridge on the highway and a truck carrying hays caught fire in the middle of the bridge.
 Fire brigade and police were there to settle the issue.
 It took more than hour to leave the place.